Ppjose/everlifeai.github.io/guides/token-sale/readme.md

     - Send any remaining EVER to `BA`
     - Remove trustline for EVER to `GA`

 _Note:_ The `BA` account is used for accounting purposes.
-The burnt EVER will then be then be sent back to `GA` where it will reduce the total supply as well.
+The burnt amount EVER will then be then be sent back to `GA` where will stay out of circulation and therefore reduce the total supply.

 ### Conclusion